antonfirsov/docs/2020/04-Apr/dotnet5-preview2/introdicing-source-generators.md

 Runtime reflection is a powerful technology that was added to .NET a long time ago.
 There are countless scenarios for using it.
 A very common scenario is to perform some analysis of user code when an app starts up and use that data to generate things.

 For example, ASP.NET Core uses reflection when your web service first runs to discover things you've defined so that it can "wire up" things like web API routes and dependencies passed via Dependency Injection.
-Although this enables you to write straightforward code with powerful abstractions, it comes with a performance penalty at runtime: when your web service or app firs starts up, it cannot accept any requests until all the runtime reflection code that discovers information about your code is finished running!
+Although this enables you to write straightforward code with powerful abstractions, it comes with a performance penalty at runtime: when your web service or app first starts up, it cannot accept any requests until all the runtime reflection code that discovers information about your code is finished running!

-With a Source Generator, ASP.NET Core could instead discover what it needs to know about user code during compile time, by analyzing your source code and emitting the code it needs to "wire up" your app.
-Instead of determining things at runtime, it could do so at publish time.
+With a Source Generator, this "discover things about user code" phase of startup could instead happen at compile time by analyzing your source code and emitting the code it needs to "wire up" your app.
 The end result would be faster startup times for you ASP.NET Core apps and services since it has less work to do before it can start accepting requests.

 Improving performance isn't just limited reflection at runtime to discover types, either.
 Some scenarios involve calling the MSbuild C# task (called `CSC`) multiple so they can inspect data from a compilation.
 As you might imagine, calling the compiler more than once affects the total time it takes to build you app!
 We're investigating how Source Generators can be used to obviate the need for juggling MSBuild tasks like this, since this doesn't just offer some performance benefits, but also allows tools like this to operate at the right level of abstraction.